 Great for Financial Basics:

 Getting set up is relatively fast, but depends on how many financial accounts you plan to track.
 I set up an investment account, checking account and three credit cards in about eight minutes.
-I'm not sure why, but if you don't have an Intuit account (usually created when ordering software or participating in user forums) you are required to create one before you can add your financial accounts.
-Speaking of adding accounts, the three credit cards I set up are all at one financial institution and quicken Essentials recognized this so transactions for all cards were downloaded at once.
-Often, I would have to establish each of these accounts separately in the personal finance software.
+If you don't have an Intuit account (created when ordering software or participating in user forums on the Quicken website) you are required to create one before you can add your financial accounts.
+Speaking of adding accounts, the three credit cards I set up are all at one financial institution and Quicken Essentials recognized this so transactions for all cards were downloaded at once.
+I usually have to establish each of these accounts separately in the personal finance software.

-Account Registers and TransactionsAccount registers look like what is found in other personal finance software.
-Transactions can't be added directly into the register as in Quicken for Windows, instead you must click on the New button in the toolbar at the bottom of the register.
+Account Registers and TransactionsAccount registers look similar to what you'll find in other personal finance software.
+Transactions can't be added directly into the register as is the case in Quicken for Windows, instead you must click on the New button in the toolbar at the bottom of the register.
 Creating a split transaction is a two step process, which seemed odd: first click the New button, then click split on the bottom toolbar.
 Create a scheduled transaction from that toolbar as well.

 Downloading account transactions is a fast and smooth process.
-To save time, Quicken Essentials will automatically apply spending categories and tags to downloaded transactions based on previously entered transactions that were entered previously.
+To save time, Quicken Essentials will automatically apply spending categories and tags to downloaded transactions based on previously entered transactions.
 If you don't want the automatic categorization, turn it off in the preferences.
 Also in the preferences, you can tell Quicken to automatically assign a category or tag if it can't automatically categorize transactions, but I recommend selecting the Do Nothing option.
-Then, after transactions are downloaded, scan the register for uncategorized transactions so you can properly categorize them.
-In the future, Quicken Essentials use that category for similar transactions.
+Then, after transactions are downloaded, scan the register for uncategorized transactions so you can properly categorize them, and in the future Quicken Essentials will use that category for similar transactions.

 Quicken Essentials has the attachments feature found in the Windows version.
 Using it is easy enough, but I was confused that there was no icon for the feature on the register toolbar or from a line in the register itself.
 To attach an image to a transaction, click on Transactions from the top toolbar, then select Add Attachment.

 SecurityThe option to set a password to protect your data file is found in the Preferences menu.
-I recommend setting a password to keep your financial information secure and since Quicken Essentials stores user names and passwords for banking and other financial accounts.
-Remember, the password is only secure as you make it.
+I recommend setting a password to keep your financial information secure and because Quicken Essentials stores user names and passwords for banking and other financial accounts.
+Be sure to choose a solid password to keep your data safe.

 ReportsQuicken Essentials comes with six reports which are listed on the left toolbar, with very basic customization options.
 If you used Quicken for Windows or are a financial report hound, you're not going to be happy.
-Options included the ability to select accounts, categories and tags to include in the reports and there is a selectable date range.
-There is no budget report that shows month to month budgeted amounts compared to actual spending.
-The only budget report is the visual bar graph available in the budget feature.
+Options included the ability to select accounts, categories and tags to include in the reports and the date range can be changed.
+There is no budget report that shows month to month budgeted amounts compared to actual spending, you will only find a bar graph available in the budget module.

-Converting DataQuicken essentials has a conversion feature for data from Quicken for Windows, Microsoft Money and older Quicken Mac versions.
+Converting DataQuicken Essentials has a conversion feature for data from Quicken for Windows, Microsoft Money and older Quicken Mac versions.
 The conversions work reliably and require that you export data first from the previously-used software.
 Quicken Essentials has a limited number of reports and does not have a regular investment account register, so depending on the software you're exporting data from, some information won't transfer over.

-Income TaxesEarly reviews of Quicken Essentials indicated that the software could not export data to TurboTax.
-At the time I tested the software, it could export data for use in any tax software that supported the TXF file format (I believe all do).
-To export data to tax software, spending categories are, from the category set up, assigned to tax line items found on IRS tax schedules and forms used at your tax return.
+Income TaxesIf you track tax related budget categories, you can export data for use in any tax software that supports the TXF file format, and most if not all do.
+To export data to tax software, categories are assigned to tax line items found on IRS tax schedules and forms used for your tax return.
 It is critical that these assignments are made properly.
 At the end of the year, click on Tax Schedule found in the toolbar under Reports, then select Export Taxes.
-This produces a TXF data file, which is then imported into tax software when prompted for this information in the tax interview will ask you for it).
+This produces a TXF data file, which is then imported into tax software (the tax interview will ask you for it).